View your own data online

 - Only load one tree at a time and make sure there is no other text either side of the Newick code for that tree.
 Copy and paste the Newick format data for your tree into the text field at the bottom of the page and press the "Load data" button.
 Don't worry if your computer doesn't seem to have put all the data into the text box.
 Not all browsers are used to having very long strings of data in the text box, but the data is normally still there and loading will still work.

 - Be patient, if your tree has 50,000 nodes or more it can take a minute or so to load and may use a noticeable chunk of ram on your computer.
-If you have 4Gb of ram and your PC is not more than a few years old you should be able to handle tress with 1 million nodes or more.
-Future versions of the software are expected to have faster initial load times.
+Most computers should be able to handle tress with 1 million nodes or more if you are willing to wait for it to load.

 Downloads and source code